 When it comes to the end of the contract and the vehicle is returned to the leasing company (assuming that you have not decided to keep the car as part of your contract), there are no hidden charges when it comes to disposal, as all vehicle disposals are made in accordance with BVRLA guidelines on fair wear and tear.

-To discover what deal and what finance option is best for your company, and to discuss just how Nationwide Vehicle Contracts can help you with your Fleet Car Leasing needs, contact us by clicking the link here.
+To discover what new car finance deal is best for your company, and to discuss just how UK car leasing company Nationwide Vehicle Contracts can help you with your Fleet Car Leasing needs, contact us by clicking the link here.